Emergency Dentistry

 What can Elm Ridge do?

-Elm Ridge can evaluate the tooth and crown, recement it when appropriate, or explain whether decay, fracture, root canal treatment, buildup, or a new lab-made crown is needed.
+Elm Ridge can evaluate the tooth and crown, recement the crown when appropriate, replace it, treat decay, build up the tooth, or discuss root canal or extraction if needed.

 What might the treatment involve?

-Possible next steps include recementing the crown, replacing it, building up the tooth, treating decay, root canal treatment, or discussing extraction if the tooth is not restorable.
+Treatment might include recementing, a new crown, buildup, root canal treatment, or replacement planning if the tooth is not restorable.

 Will insurance apply?